 Curated by Salam@, this tool channels the efforts of 20+ specialists from nine countries: Algeria, Bahrain, Iraq, Kuwait, Libya, Mauritania, Morocco, Qatar and Tunisia.
 Working with local organizations supporting Deaf communities, they’ve built a unified set of signs for digital tools, risks, responses and more.

-This meant surveying today’s patchwork of related signs.
-It meant filling gaps with new signs.
-It meant engaging stakeholders from media, academia and beyond.
-It meant working together to land on canonical expressions.
+To get there, they surveyed today’s patchwork of related signs.
+They filled gaps with new signs.
+They engaged stakeholders from the community, media, academia and beyond.
+Finally, they worked together to land on canonical expressions.
 And the result is a first-of-its-kind practical tool for the MENA region’s Deaf community.

 While Salam@ produces accessible printed resources in Arabic, we especially know the power of dynamic communication.
 People learn and cultures grow through conversation.
 So for people who rely on sign language for rich interaction, a gap in digital terminology constitutes a real form of exclusion.